A Torus Theorem for homotopy nilpotent groups: Towers of principal fibrations and Neisendorfer's type functor

-We first show that the effect of $L$ on loop spaces can be read in the universal cover and then, that considering the universal cover does not increase the length of the extension by principal fibrations of a space.
+We work with the functor $L$ introduced in Definition~\ref{def:Neisendorfer}.
+We first show that the effect of $L$ on loop spaces can be seen in the universal cover and second, that the epfl of the universal cover is not greater than that of the space.